Should Rake Influence Your Poker Game? Pot Limit Omaha Edition

 There are a few possible ways of collecting rake, but one thing is almost certain: unless you play in your best friend's basement, "the house" probably collects some form of rake.

 Rake collection is usually the most straightforward when it comes to poker tournaments.
-The industry standard is around 10% of each tournament buy-in going to the online poker site organizing the game.
-When it comes to live games, poker rooms usually withhold around 10-20% of the buy-in, but quite often, there is an additional fee for dealers or services provided to the players.
+The industry standard is around 10% of each tournament buy-in going to online poker sites organizing the game.
+When it comes to live games, poker rooms usually withhold around 10-20% of the buy-in, but quite often, there is an additional fee for dealers or services provided to players.

 For example, whenever you play a $215 multi-table tournament online, $15 is the fee collected by the poker room, and $200 goes directly to the prize pool.
-In the live environment, whenever you play a $1,100 MTT, $100 is usually a casino's rake, around 3% of every buy-in covers the staff expenses, and the remaining money ($970 in our case) forms a prize pool.
+In the live environment, when you play a $1,100 MTT, usually $100 is the casino's rake, around 3% of every buy-in covers the staff expenses, and the remaining money ($970 in our case) forms a prize pool.

 Regardless of how high the rake is, it is only collected when you pay the buy-in for the tournament, and while you're playing later on, the rake does not influence the correctness of your decisions.